-Structure of the IP code according to DIN EN 60529
+Structure of the IP Code to DIN EN 60529

 The IP code (Ingress Protection) is defined in the international standard IEC 60529, implemented in Germany as DIN EN 60529.
-It describes how well an electrical enclosure is protected against the ingress of foreign bodies, dust and water.
-The code follows the scheme:
+It describes how well an electrical enclosure is protected against the ingress of solid bodies, dust and water.
+The code follows the pattern:

 | Element | Meaning | Range |